 - However, if the device is a "pirate box descrambler", which decodes cable television without authorization or payment, that use is illegal.

 If somebody offers to sell you a descrambler with the promise of "free cable", you should assume that they are selling you an illegal device.

-Unauthorized use of an illegal "pirate box" cable descrambler ordinarily provides a basis for both a civil and criminal litigation against the person who possesses the descrambler.
+Unauthorized use of an illegal pirate box cable descrambler ordinarily provides a basis for both a civil and criminal litigation against the person who possesses the descrambler.
 The civil suit may be brought by the cable company which otherwise would have received revenue from the television programming decoded by the box.

 - There is also technology that can enable a cable company to detect the presence of a cable box within a home which does not subscribe to cable, or should not have a cable box of the variety detected.

-If the cable box is detected in a residence where there was no cable subscription, or is found to be connected to the cable line where there is no lawful use for the box other than descrambling programming to which the resident does not subscribe, it is much more likely that a civil suit will result, and it is more likely that the police will take an interest in the case.
+The consequences for being caught with a pirate box descrambler depend upon the amount of evidence possessed by the police or cable company.
+If a pirate cable box is detected in a residence where there was no cable subscription, or is found to be connected to the cable line where there is no lawful use for the box other than descrambling programming to which the resident does not subscribe, it is much more likely that a civil suit will result, and it is more likely that the police will take an interest in the case.

+While the cable company can file a civil lawsuit for "signal theft", they will likely not file a lawsuit unless they are confident that they can demonstrate that the box was used illegally.
 If a cable company files a lawsuit, under U.S. federal law it will ask for damages in the amount of lost cable revenue (usually a high estimate based upon what could have been watched through use of the unauthorized descrambler, as opposed to what was actually watched), and if victorious may also receive statutory damages of up to $10,000.00 and an award of attorney fees and court costs.
 The attorney fee award may well be larger than the amount found owing for unpaid cable fees.